Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 77,300 Shares of Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of Facebook stock in a transaction on Wednesday, June 30th.
-The stock was sold at an average price of $348.84, for a total value of $26,965,332.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of Facebook stock in a transaction dated Wednesday, July 7th.
+The shares were sold at an average price of $352.45, for a total value of $27,244,385.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):